-Right after you add the first beacon origin rule, all applications that don't match that rule will stop collecting Real User Monitoring data.
-This applies not only to applications that send RUM beacons via CORS requests but also to applications that issue regular requests.
+Right after you add the first beacon origin rule, applications that don't match that rule will stop collecting RUM data unless they're auto-injected applications with same-origin beacons handled by OneAgent.

 To add a beacon origin rule